jaydattd98/pension-management-portal/README.md

 6.SignUp, login function are added

-Glad to work on this project, due to time containt and current project delivarable unable to expolre more on it.
+Glad to work on this project, due to time constaint unable to expolre more on it.

 --------------------------------------------------------------------------------------------------